nvdai2401/hiha-store-ts/README.md

 ## Techniques

-- Splitting code by route using React lazy
+- Splitting code by route using React Lazy API to decrease the bundle size of each route
 - Web font: Use [Critical FOFT with Data URI](https://www.zachleat.com/web/comprehensive-webfonts/#critical-foft-with-data-uri) with sessionStorage trick for repeat view optimization
 - Persist and reselect data of Redux store to decrease request and rerender times
 - Use lazy loading image with [Dominant Color Placeholder](https://css-tricks.com/the-complete-guide-to-lazy-loading-images/) by scaling down the image to down to a 1×1 pixel and then scaling it up to the size of the placeholder